-Thing is, science is learning that your emotions can’t always be pushed aside so easily.
+However, science is learning that your emotions can’t always be pushed aside so easily.
 Try as you might to compartmentalize, the thing separating your mood from your work is less like a brick wall and more like a sieve.
-Inevitably, stuff tends to spill through.
+Inevitably, your irritability tends to spill through.

-Here’s how your mood might be affecting your productivity on the job, and what you can do about it.
+So what can you do about it?
+Below we have outlined some of the most common ways your mood might be affecting your productivity, and what you can do about it.